nwoeanhinnogaehr/tinyspec-cling/README.md

-NOTE: readme is currently out of date while refactoring is in progress
+# tinyspec-cling

-A tiny C++ live-coded overlap-add (re)synthesizer for Linux.
+A tiny C++ live-coded overlap-add (re)synthesizer for Linux, which uses cling to add REPL-like functionality for C++ code.
 Things that you can do easily with tinyspec include:

  - create novel audio effects using FFT, phase vocoders and more, and control them with OSC